waterloo-rocketry/docs/electrical-gse/rlcs-v4/towerside.rst

    :widths: 15 30 55
    :header-rows: 1

+   * - Req.
+ID
+     - Description
+     - Justification/Parent Requirement
    * - ELEC.
 1
      - System have a 10/100 Mbps Ethernet connection
      - For communicate with towerside GLS board through local network
+   * - OPS.
+1
+     - The Towerside shall have a external CAN connection to Rocket Electrical Disconnect
+     - Control would need injector valve/QD state for unlocking
-   * - ELEC.
+   * - OPS.
 2
-     - System shall have a Type B USB port
-     - For get power from another device, and optional data logging
-   * - ELEC.
-3
-     - System shall be able to power from the USB port(ELEC.2) or a 3S LiPo battery
-     - Redundant power supply
+     - The ED CAN bus shall be separated from internal CAN bus
+     - If RocketCAN is fucked, we don’t want it to affect RLCS internal CAN bus operation